nus-cs2103-AY2425S1/ip/README.md

 4. Open a command terminal, `cd` into the folder you put the jar file in

-5. Use this command to run the application:
+5. Use this command to run the application, a GUI should appear in a few seconds.
 ```
 java -jar Arona.jar
 ```
-A GUI similar to the below should appear in a few seconds.

-5. Type the command in the command box and press Enter to execute it.
+6. Type the command in the command box and press Enter to execute it.

 Some example commands you can try:
 - `todo homework` : Adds a todo called homework to the task list.